AWH aims for the highest standard of quality healthcare for its patients and clients while supporting a dynamic workforce for the growing community.

 Our aim is to lead a culture of safety to achieve continuous quality improvement across all our health services.
 The AWH Board of Directors, Executives and Managers, Clinicians and staff apply the principles of clinical governance in the delivery of high quality healthcare.

-To ensure we continue to provide high quality and safe care to our consumers, the AWH Clinical Governance Unit values and encourages the delivery of appropriate, effective and person-centred care, and this is outlined in our Consumer and Community Engagement Framework and the Clinical Governance Framework.
+To ensure we continue to provide high quality and safe care to our consumers, the AWH Clinical Safety and Quality Unit values and encourages the delivery of appropriate, effective and person-centred care, and this is outlined in our Consumer and Community Engagement Framework and the Clinical Governance Framework.

 Our guiding principles underpinning clinical governance at AWH are: